PyCOMPLETE/PyPLINE/README.md

 ## Example of run command with mpi4py:
 mpiexec -n 2 python -m mpi4py BeamBeam4DAtTwoIPs.py

+Note:
+ - h5py from PyHEADTAIL main branch does not support MPI.
+Either use a multibunch branch or don't use PyHEADTAIL monitors
-Note: On some machines H5 locking mechanism does not work, it can be disabled with: export HDF5_USE_FILE_LOCKING='FALSE'
+ - On some machines H5 locking mechanism does not work, it can be disabled with: export HDF5_USE_FILE_LOCKING='FALSE'